fishermenlabs/Treasure/README.md

 Included resources are not cached, so the data pool will only exist for the current lifecycle.

-If you set `Treasure.strictValidationOnInitialization` to `true`, Incoming resources will be validated, and if invalid the initializer will return `nil`.
-Validation errors will be thrown as a `DocumentValidationError`.
-If `false`, errors will still be thrown but the resource map may still succeed.
+If you set `Treasure.strictValidationOnInitialization` to `true`, incoming resources will be validated, and the initializer will return `nil` if invalid.
+Validation errors will be thrown as a `DocumentValidationError` and an error message printed to console.
+If `false`, errors will still be thrown but the resource map may still succeed. `Treasure.strictValidationOnInitialization` is by default set to `false`.

 ```swift
 import Treasure